comatory/www/content/log/2024-02-27_understanding_relay_data_ids.md

 }
 ```

-This renders `client:root:version` in `<pre>` tag, just right above `1.0.0` string (our value for `value` field).
+This code renders `client:root:version` in a `<pre>` tag, which is located right above the `1.0.0` string (which is our value for the `value` field).

-The usefulness of `__id` becomes more apparent when your application does advanced data manipulation within Relay store.
-These manipulations usually take place inside *updater* functions[^3], performing some kind of imperative data updates[^4].
+The usefulness of `__id` becomes increasingly apparent when your application performs advanced data manipulation within the Relay store.
+These manipulations often take place inside *updater* functions[^3], with an imperative approach[^4].

-It's usually easy enough to pass `id` field to a mutation, but `__id` field becomes way more important when dealing with connections[^5].
-Let's take a small detour here and show how Data IDs are represented for connections.
+It's typically straightforward to pass the `id` field to a mutation, but the `__id` field becomes far more crucial when dealing with connections[^5].
+Let's briefly deviate here and illustrate how Data IDs are represented in connections.

-We'll expand our schema with query `users` which will return connection containing `User` types which we've already declared in previous steps:
+We'll enhance our schema with a `users` query that returns a connection containing `User` types, which we've previously defined in earlier steps:

 *Note: I'm omitting some types we declared in previous steps for brevity.*